 Additional accounts can be added by simply inserting a new row anywhere above the "BANK" account, entering the new account number in column A and the account description in column B and copying all the formulas in the columns with a light blue column heading.
 You can also delete accounts if you wish to do so but care should be taken not to delete accounts to which entries have been allocated on the Data sheet because this may result in an inaccurate petty cash expense report and balance calculation.
 If an account is deleted and entries have been allocated to the account, an error code of E2 will be displayed in the Error code column and the codes will only be removed once the appropriate transactions have been allocated to a valid account.

-Note: The default "TAX" account refers to the appropriate sales tax account to which the sales tax on all petty cash transactions should be allocated.
+Note: The default "TAX1" and "TAX2" account refer to the appropriate sales tax accounts to which the sales tax on all petty cash transactions should be allocated.
 This account should not be selected when allocating transactions because sales tax liabilities are typically not settled through petty cash or cash floats.

 General Ledger Journal